super-cache-money/make-runnable/README.md

 The output is automatically printed.

+### View the resolved value of a `Promise` returned by a function

+That happens automatically.

 ### Pass in multiple objects to the function being called

 While you can pass a *single* object, or multiple *primitives*, multiple objects are not currently supported.
 PRs welcome!